This location has multiple holiday properties

 This property is not suitable for wheelchair users.

-Carl, the owner, lives on site maintaining the swimming pool & grounds.
-He is available when you need him and invisible when you don't.
-His previous career focused on woodland management and forest research.
-Carl has a keen interest in green woodworking, traditional woodland crafts, forest gardening, sustainable woodland management, Oak timber-framed buildings, permaculture and exploring Brittany by bicycle. <br/>His wife, Belinda, flits between France and the UK working for a global insurer.
+Carl and Belinda, the owners, live on site maintaining the swimming pool & grounds.
+They are available when you need them and invisible when you don't.
+Carl's previous career focused on woodland management and forest research.
+Carl has a keen interest in green woodworking, traditional woodland crafts, forest gardening, sustainable woodland management, Oak timber-framed buildings, permaculture and exploring Brittany by bicycle.

 |Year property purchased||2012|